AtomicConductor/conductor_client/README-clarisse.md

 `$CONDUCTOR_LOCATION\conductor\clarisse\startup.py`

-This will come into effect the next time you start Clarisse.
+This will kick in the next time you start Clarisse.

-If you just want to try it out without adding to your startup, then import the startup file:
+If you just want to try it out quickly, then import the startup file:

 `from conductor.clarisse import startup`

 Now look in the `Create` menu in Clarisse and you should see the `ConductorJob` option.

+If not, make sure `CONDUCTOR_LOCATION` is set and

 # To create a submission to Conductor: